dwcaress/homebrew-mbsystem/README.md

 ## Install:

-To install the mbsystem package with a capability for tide modeling (if  a model installed separately, see below):
+To install the mbsystem package:

 `brew update`